the13joker1/Blocklist-for-Far-Right-and-Anti-Semitic-Websites/README.md

 # Anti-Extremism and Anti-Anti-Semitism Blocklist

 This repository contains a blocklist of domains associated with far-right, extremist, and anti-Semitic content.
-The list can be used with popular content blockers like [uBlock Origin](https://github.com/gorhill/uBlock) to block websites that promote harmful ideologies.
+The list can be used with popular content blockers like [uBlock Origin](https://github.com/gorhill/uBlock) or [LeechBlock NG](https://addons.mozilla.org/de/firefox/addon/leechblock-ng/) to block websites that promote harmful ideologies.

 ## Features